 Autism Pseudoscience: How providers can identify, educate and intervene to protect children

-Autism Pseudoscience: How providers can identify, educate and intervene to protect children with Anne Borden King, co-founder of Autistics for Autistics When: March 10, 2023 @08:30 pm UTC.
-Registration Opens […]
+Autism Pseudoscience: How providers can identify, educate and intervene to protect children with Anne Borden King, co-founder of Autistics for Autistics When: Thursday, July 13, 2023 12 – 1:30 pm […]

 Inclusive School Practices for Complex Communicators

-Inclusive School Practices for Complex Communicators with Alexandra (Alex) Nelson, M.S., CCC-SLP, SYC in Educational Leadership Registration Cost: $15 USD Topic: Neurodiversity-affirming services for complex communicators in the school setting. […]
+Inclusive School Practices for Complex Communicators with Alexandra (Alex) Nelson, M.S., CCC-SLP, SYC in Educational Leadership Register: $15 USD Topic: Neurodiversity-affirming services for complex communicators in the school setting. #AAC […]

 Be the Change: An OT’s Experience in Supporting a School to Become Neurodiversity Affirming

-Be the Change: An OT’s Experience in Supporting a School to Become Neurodiversity Affirming with Kristin Jones MS, OTR/L Registration Cost: $15 USD Topic: Neurodiversity-affirming and inclusive special education services […]
+Be the Change: An OT’s Experience in Supporting a School to Become Neurodiversity Affirmingwith Kristin Jones MS, OTR/L Register: $15 USD Topic: Neurodiversity-affirming and inclusive special education services in the […]

 AAC: Autistic Experience, Research, and Recommendations